On this page, you can find out who sits on our Skills Advisory Panel, and download all relevant board papers.

-(vi) Through its investments, influence and activities ensure positive outcomes for the local economy
+- Through its investments, influence and activities ensure positive outcomes for the local economy.

 3. Skills Advisory Panel Responsibilities

-3.1) The Skills Advisory Panel is accountable to the LLEP Executive and is has an advisory role with the following responsibilities:
+3.1 The Skills Advisory Panel is accountable to the LLEP Board of Directors and is has an advisory role with the following responsibilities:

 (i) Providing a strong leadership role on skills in the local area, engaging with employers and providers and providing skills advice to the LLEP Board.